 Beyond the campus setting, whether studying abroad or engaging with an internship in a courthouse or law office, students find that their out-of-classroom experiences are robust and add exponentially to their foundational law & policy education.

-Law & policy students have impressive law-related internships opportunities in Carlisle (the seat of Cumberland County) and in the Pennsylvania state capital of Harrisburg, 17 miles away (see the main law & policy page for a recent list).
+Law & policy students have impressive law-related internship opportunities in Carlisle (the seat of Cumberland County) and the Pennsylvania state capital of Harrisburg, 17 miles away (see the main law & policy page for a recent list).

-Various other law alumni in the area have been continually willing to take on students as interns, while a number of students get law-related internships in D.C. when participating in the Washington Center program.
+Various other law alumni in the area have been continually willing to take on students as interns, while several students get law-related internships in D.C. when participating in the Washington Center program.

 Mock Trial & Moot Court

 Dickinson hosts an incredibly successful Mock Trial program.
-Coached by our two alumni judges, Masland and Guido, our students regularly travel to compete against teams from some of the best schools in the country.
+Coached by two alumni, Judge Masland and Ella Goldman, our students regularly travel to compete against teams from some of the best schools in the country.
 In 2019, Dickinson students launched a Moot Court Team, which recently took part in its first national competition.

-The Penn State Dickinson School of Law is literally next to the Dickinson College campus.
+Penn State Dickinson Law is next to the Dickinson College campus.
 Although Dickinson College and Dickinson Law are separate institutions, the two schools share some faculty and interact regularly.
 Another benefit of our proximity is that Dickinson students are welcome to sit in on law classes any time they like, which leads to interpersonal relationships with current law school students and networking opportunities.

 We also have a 3-3 arrangement with Dickinson Law, whereby students who qualify can complete their senior year of Dickinson at the law school so that it only takes six years to complete the undergraduate and law degree programs (instead of the normal seven years).